Guide for PicManager: Image Uploader

 • Specify the Title of the parent item.

-• Include the direct image URL. (for images hosted externally)
+• Include the direct image/video URL. (for images hosted externally)

 • OR Include the filename of the image already uploaded to Shopify's files section.